Traveling with IBS: How to Prevent IBS Flare-Ups on Vacation and Flights

 6 Tips For Traveling with IBS

 Finally, you could take a break from eating low FODMAP altogether.
-Then, you can get back to it after you come home from your trip.
+Then, you can return to it after you come home from your trip.
+If you are worried about an IBS flare from your trigger foods, using enzymes to target your triggers can help (more on that below).

 Tip # 2 – Bring some tried-and-true snacks

-This is especially important when you are on the road, or in airports, and restaurant choices are very limited.
-Having some familiar snacks or mini-meals (low FODMAP if needed) will it less likely you have an IBS flare when traveling.
+This is especially important when you are on the road, or in airports, and restaurant choices are limited.
+Having a few familiar snacks or mini-meals (low FODMAP if needed) will reduce the likelihood of having an IBS flare when traveling.
 Some of my favorites are:

 • Make-your-own trail mix (using low-FODMAP nuts and dried fruit)